foxdst/nzgdc_2025/html/nzgdc-widget/.tasks/AFTERNOON-INTEGRATION_TASKS.md

 ---

-**If you follow this guide, the Afternoon schedule view will be integrated cleanly, modularly, and without breaking or polluting the existing widget system.**
+**If you follow this guide, the Afternoon schedule view will be integrated cleanly with the unified architecture, without breaking or polluting the existing widget system.**

+**CRITICAL REMINDER:** This integration MUST use the unified architecture:
+- ✅ UnifiedEventLoader for all event panels
+- ✅ unified-event-panel.html for all templates
+- ✅ unified-event-panel.css for all event panel styling
+- ✅ Category integration for all afternoon events
+- ❌ NO separate event loaders, templates, or event panel CSS

-*For questions or further architectural guidance, consult the main README or contact the lead engineer.*
+*For questions or further architectural guidance, consult the main README, CONSOLIDATION_TASKS.md, or contact the lead engineer.*